GlitcherOG/SSX-Level-Viewer/README.md

 - Redo Point Selector to always be there but hidden doing so should allow for multi selection easier
 - Limit Mouse Look so camera doesnt freak out
 - Selection to move patch outside relative mode
+- Settings for keybindings, workspace path
+- Open File for Settings Page

 ## Todo BugFixes
 - Fix Adding Image using 0 as base (I think all i really need to do is set the matrix type)